Collection Development Policy

-- Serve research and scholarship by actively promoting, making accessible and encouraging the use of collection materials by the BGSU community, visiting scholars, and the general public.
+- Serve research and scholarship by actively promoting, making accessible and encouraging the use of materials by the BGSU community, visiting scholars, and the general public.

 III.
 Collection Development

-Fundamentally, the CAC seeks to acquire primary source materials that fall within its topical collecting scope, are deemed to be of enduring historical value, and support the teaching, learning, research, and service goals of BGSU.
+The CAC seeks to acquire primary source materials that fall within its topical collecting scope, are deemed to be of enduring historical value, and support the teaching, learning, research, and service goals of BGSU.

 1. University Archives

-The CAC is the home of the University Archives, the final repository for the historical records of BGSU.
+The CAC is home to the University Archives, the final repository for the historical records of BGSU.
 The primary purpose of the University Archives is to preserve and provide open access to University records that document the history of BGSU from its founding in 1910 to the present day.
 These records include those dealing with administrative, business, academic, and athletic matters; faculty and student organizations; university publications, including the BG News and the Key Yearbook; and photographs.
 The University Archives prefers to collect records in their native format, whether it be analog or digital, although reformatting may occur for preservation purposes at the discretion of the Head Librarian/University Archivist.